512 Inclement Weather / Emergency Closing Procedures

 Section A - Steps Leading to a Decision Concerning Closure of Guelph Campus

-- City schools, other organization closures, radio broadcast road conditions and closures with a focus on Highway 6, 7, and 401 through the MTO website www.mto.gov.on.ca/english/traveller/conditions/southwestern.html
+• City schools and post-secondary institutions, other organization closures, radio broadcast road conditions and closures with a focus on Highway 6, 7, and 401 through the MTO website www.mto.gov.on.ca/english/traveller/conditions/southwestern.html

-- Guelph Transit operational status as communicated to the Campus Community Police Dispatch.
+• Guelph Transit operational status as communicated to the Campus Safety Office Dispatch.

-If the above information indicates that conditions are such that closure should be considered, the Sergeant or a Special Constable will contact the Director, Campus Community Police or designate by 4:15 a.m. with advice regarding the curtailment of University operations due to hazardous weather conditions or other emergency conditions.
+If the above information indicates that conditions are such that closure should be considered, the Sergeant or a Special Constable will contact the Director, Campus Safety Office or designate by 4:15 a.m. with advice regarding the curtailment of University operations due to inclement weather conditions or other emergency conditions.

-2. The Director, Campus Community Police or designate will then contact the AVP, Physical Resources or designate with a preliminary assessment of hazardous weather conditions.
-The Director, Campus Community Police and the AVP, Physical Resources will consult with relevant contacts to the extent possible given the time of day and particular circumstances to gather additional information for assessment purposes, including:
+2. The Director, Campus Safety Office or designate will then contact the AVP, Physical Resources or designate with a preliminary assessment of inclement weather conditions.
+The Director, Campus Safety Office and the AVP, Physical Resources will consult with relevant contacts to the extent possible given the time of day and particular circumstances to gather additional information for assessment purposes, including: